RobiNN1/phpCacheAdmin/README.md

 Memcached:

-- `PCA_MEMCACHED_0_NAME` The server name for info panel, useful when you have multiple servers added (Optional, default name is Localhost)
+- `PCA_MEMCACHED_0_NAME` The server name for an info panel, useful when you have multiple servers added (Optional, default name is Localhost)
 - `PCA_MEMCACHED_0_HOST` Memcached server host.
 - `PCA_MEMCACHED_0_PORT` Memcached server port (Optional, default is 11211)